ckranon/emerging-topics-rag/README.md

 # Emerging Topics RAG — Retrieval-Augmented Generation System

 A Dockerized RAG (Retrieval-Augmented Generation) system optimized for CPU-only environments, capable of indexing and querying large-scale document collections (100k+ documents).
-This repository includes the RAG API microservices as a git submodule.
+This repository includes the RAG API microservices as a Git submodule and integrates a local LLM for low-resource, privacy-preserving inference.

 ## Table of Contents